roshanlabh/docker-microservices-example/README.md

-Hi folks,

 It is a sample project to demostrate Microservices with Docker.

 This app demonstrates the list of candidates (interviewee/jobseeker) and their feedbacks from interviewer.
 So it has basically 3 main components.

     1. Users microservice: This service handles add, edit and delete of users.
-It is created in PHP (Slimframework) and mongoDB.
+It is created in PHP (Slimframework) and MongoDB.

     2. Interview microservice: This service keeps interview rating and feedback of above users. and It is created with PHP (Slimframework) and MySQL.